Tomer2003/Ex4/README.md

 13. Goal state of matrix blanked.

-14. The matrix has negative values.
+14. The matrix has none positive value.

 15. Invalid algorithm.